 This October, Chicago Mayor Lori Lightfoot announced Every Child Ready Chicago, a new collective initiative to build the systems infrastructure needed to ensure all of the city’s children enter kindergarten ready to learn and thrive.
-Start Early (formerly known as the Ounce) is proud to support Mayor Lightfoot and the City of Chicago, providing strategic and logistical support to the initiative.
+Start Early is proud to support Mayor Lightfoot and the City of Chicago, providing strategic and logistical support to the initiative.

 In support of the public launch of the initiative, Start Early president Diana Rauner and senior vice president of advocacy and policy Kristin Bernhard spoke with local media about the state of early learning in the city and what the initiative means for Chicago’s families and children.